Viktor Glondys: Early life

 Viktor Glondys was born on 7 December 1882 in Bielsko, which was then part of the Duchy of Teschen in Austria-Hungary.
 He was the son of Joseph Glondys (1834–1906), the master baker of the town, and Johanna Glondys (née Klimecki; 1848–1938).
 Both of his parents were Catholic and ethnically German, and together they had four other children.
-While his father was ethnically German, he considered himself an Austro-Hungarian citizen first and then German, which led him to join the pro-Austrian forces against advocates for Anschluss and pan-Germanism among the German ethnicity.
+While his father was ethnically German, he considered himself an Austro-Hungarian citizen first and then German, which led him to join the pro-Austrian forces against advocates for pan-Germanism among the German ethnicity.

 Alexius Meinong (pictured here) taught Glondys at the University of Graz and was a large influence on him to join the Lutheran faith.

 Glondys first attended a German primary school in Biała until 1893, and then from 1894 to 1901 attended the state humanist grammar school in Bielsko, where he completed his matura.
 Afterwards, he entered the University of Graz studying philosophy.
-In 1903, while studying at the university, he reached a crisis in his faith.
+In 1903, while studying at the university, he had a crisis of faith.
 After his exposure to philosophy without any theological commitments, he started to question the Catholic Church's dogmas and customs and became increasingly estranged from the church.
 This was probably influenced by philosopher Alexius Meinong, whom he studied under at the University of Graz, who focused on epistemology and logical theory that took an analytical approach, which encouraged Glondys to examine the church's religious dogma.
-Although the Away from Rome!
-(Los-von-Rom-Bewegung) was influential during this time, converting Germans to Lutheranism, he was not affiliated with the movement and instead converted to Lutheranism because of Martin Luther's teachings on justification and Meinong's logical approach.
+Although Away from Rome!
+(Los-von-Rom-Bewegung) was influential during this time in converting Germans to Lutheranism, he was not affiliated with the movement and instead probably converted to Lutheranism in part because of Meinong's logical approach.

-Due to his conversion, Glondys decided to drop out of studying philosophy and instead started studying evangelical theology in Vienna, Marburg, and Strasbourg.
+Due to his conversion, Glondys decided to start studying evangelical theology in Vienna, Marburg, and Strasbourg.
 He entered the candidate house in Bielitz, a residential facility for seminary students and clergy, in August 1906.
 He passed his ministerial examinations as a Protestant clergyman in Vienna in 1907.